sudosoph/docs/content/how-to/custom-logging.md

 {{% figure src="/docs/images/section_io_cache_tag.png" %}}

-Note: Varnish is setup to only log these custom values from `sub vcl_recv` and `sub vcl_deliver`.
+Note: Varnish Cache is setup to only log these custom values from `sub vcl_recv` and `sub vcl_deliver`.
 Logging information from other subroutines such as `sub vcl_backend_response` will be ignored.